How to Get the Best Airline Miles Credit Card

 1. Pick an Airline and Alliance That Flies Where You Want to Go

-When choosing your airline miles credit card, it’s vital to think about where you want to go because you can generally only use your air miles for flights with one airline or its partners.
-Consider which airlines service the airport nearest to your home, and which routes they fly.
+When choosing your airline miles credit card, it’s vital to think about where you want to go because you may only use your air miles for flights with one airline or its partners.1 Consider which airlines service the airport nearest to your home, and which routes they fly.
 One airline may whisk you to your domestic or international destinations much faster and more conveniently than a competitor.

 2. Consider Baggage Fees

-One of the key benefits of many airline miles credit cards is that you can check one bag free, helping you avoid baggage fees.
-Baggage fees vary considerably, but when checking a bag on a domestic flight, it’s normal to expect to pay $30, $35, or even more for your first bag, assuming it’s not overweight or oversize.2 If you often check bags, this perk alone can offset the credit card’s annual fee.
-If you’re traveling as a family of four, for example, booking the flight with your credit card could save you $240 in baggage fees on a single round trip (assuming one checked bag per person, each way: 4x2x$30).
-But free baggage benefits don’t always extend to all the members of your party, so check with your card issuer.
-And, of course, if you typically take short flights and bring only a carry-on bag, this credit card benefit may not save you much money.
+One of the key benefits of many airline miles credit cards is that you may be able to avoid baggage fees.
+If you often check bags, this perk alone may offset the credit card’s annual fee.
+If you’re traveling as a family of four, for example, booking the flight with your credit card may save you $320 in baggage fees on a single round trip (assuming one checked bag per person, each way: 4x2x$40).
+But check with your card issuer to make sure free baggage benefits extend to all the members of your party.
+And, of course, if you tend to take short flights and bring only a carry-on bag, this credit card benefit may not save you much money.

 3. Take Advantage of Welcome Offers

 Some airline miles credit cards offer welcome offers, where you can earn air miles.
-Typically, you will need to meet a spending threshold within a specific period.
+You may need to meet a spending threshold within a specific period.
 In some cases, that may be enough air miles for an international flight—helping you fulfill your dream of traveling to one of your dream destinations.
-However, welcome offers can vary widely, even for the same credit card—so keep an eye open for promotional offers.
+However, welcome offers may vary, even for the same credit card—so keep an eye open for promotional offers.

 4. Analyze Which Credit Card Tier Offers the Best Deal

-Airline miles cards in the lowest tier typically offer benefits such as:
+Airline miles and travel cards (discussed below) may offer benefits such as:1,2

 • A free checked bag